Back to Overview

 In the landscape of DeFi yield-bearing assets, developers typically encounter two types of tokens: those that increase in value by increasing their price (like RocketPool’s rETH), and those that increase in value by increasing the quantity of tokens in your wallet.
 The latter are known as rebasing tokens.

-While rebasing tokens like AaveV3 aTokens and Lido stETH offer a seamless experience for end-users, they introduce significant complexity for smart contract integrations.
+While rebasing tokens like AaveV3 aTokens and Lido stETH offer a seamless experience for end-users, they introduce some overhead for smart contract integrations.
 Because these tokens represent 1:1 ownership of a fluctuating pool of assets, their balances are not stored as simple integers.
 Instead, they are calculated on-the-fly using an underlying, per-user "share" count and a global decimal "index."

 The 4 Quirks